NEW YORK GIANTS INJURY UPDATE…

 THE PLAYERS SPEAK…

-Transcripts or audio of Monday’s media sessions with the following players:
+Transcripts of Monday’s media conference calls with the following players:

 WHAT’S UP NEXT…

-The players are off Tuesday and Wednesday.
-They return to practice on Thursday to start preparing for Monday’s game against the Eagles in Philadelphia.
+The players are off Tuesday and return to practice on Wednesday to start preparing for Sunday’s game against the New York Jets.